shailesh-ladumor/one-signal/README.md

 ### Get Single Notification

-For retrieve single notification, use the `getNotification` method with id param by calling,
+For retrieve single notification, use the `viewMessage` method with id param by calling,

-    OneSignal::getNotification($notificationId);
+    OneSignal::viewMessage($notificationId);

 You can check [here](https://documentation.onesignal.com/reference/view-message#response-data) return response format.

 ### Get All Notifications

-For retrieve all notifications, use the `getNotifications` method by calling,
+For retrieve all notifications, use the `viewMessages` method by calling,

-    OneSignal::getNotifications();
+    OneSignal::viewMessages();

 ### Cancel Notification